[I tried printing] The charm of Hahnemuhle FineArt Pearl

 - [Hahnemuhle] Photo Rag Metallic <Go to product page>

-Let's start with the conclusion of what kind of paper FineArt Pearl (hereinafter referred to as Fine Art Pearl) is.
+Let's get straight to the point and find out what kind of paper FineArt Pearl is.

-Simply put, works printed on Fine Art Pearl give a ``lively impression'' .
+Simply put, artwork printed on Fine Art Pearl gives a "lifelike impression."

-This is just my personal opinion, but I would like to write down the possible reasons why I feel that way, along with the characteristics.
+This is purely my personal opinion, but I'd like to explain why I feel this way, along with some possible characteristics.

-The first reason is the unique luster of fine art pearls .
+The first reason is the unique luster that fine art pearls have .

-There are many glossy papers available in the world, but the luster of Fine Art Pearl is clearly different from other papers.
+There are many glossy papers out there, but the luster of Fine Art Pearl is clearly different from other papers.

-It's a little difficult to describe, but it has a "heavy" glow to it.
+It's a little difficult to describe, but it has a "weighty" glow .

-The reason why it has such an impression is because it has a "pearl-like" surface quality . ``Pearl tone'' refers to the change in the brightness of reflected light depending on the viewing angle.
+The reason it gives such an impression is because it has a "pearl-like" surface , which means that the sparkle of the reflected light changes depending on the viewing angle.

-I feel that the majority of people who want to print using this paper are portraits and landscape photos (of course, since it is a versatile paper, some people use it for Japanese-style illustrations and monochrome photos) .)
+It seems that the majority of people who want to print using this paper are portraits or landscape photos (of course, since it is a versatile paper, there are also people who use it for Japanese-style illustrations and black-and-white photos).

-For example, in landscape photography, the expression of pale natural light such as crepuscular rays looks impressive due to the pearly surface quality.
+For example, in landscape photography, the soft natural light, such as crepuscular rays, can be made to look more impressive thanks to the pearlescent texture.

-This surface quality is so important that it is called fine art "pearl" in its name, and it can be said to be one of the essential features in giving a lively impression.
+This surface quality is such a major feature that it is even included in the name fine art "pearl," and it is one of the essential features for creating a lively impression.

 The second reason is that it feels like high contrast .

 Contrast is often adjusted using camera settings or editing software.
-It may sound harsh, but with modern editing software technology, anything is possible.
+It may sound a bit rough, but with the technology of modern editing software, it can be done "any way."

-What I would like to tell you here is also a story that is connected to the "pearl tone" mentioned above.
+What I want to tell you here is also connected to the "pearl tone" mentioned above.

-When printing on paper with a pearlescent surface texture, the colors appear brighter at times because the way the reflected light changes depending on the angle .
+When printing on paper with a pearlescent texture, the way the reflected light is perceived changes depending on the angle, so there are moments when the colors appear more vivid.

-For example, let's say you display a photo printed on Fine Art Pearl indoors.
+For example, say you have a photograph printed on Fine Art Pearl and you display it indoors.

-How it looks and feels changes depending on the viewer.
-At the same time, it is possible to create a space where organizers can also enjoy these changes.
+How it looks and feels will change depending on the viewer.
+At the same time, the organizers can also enjoy the changes in the space.

-This point is a bit difficult.
-There is no right or wrong answer when it comes to ``suitability of photos and paper''.
-As mentioned above, there is also a matter of preference.
+This is a bit of a tricky question, because there is no right or wrong answer when it comes to "photo and paper compatibility."
+As mentioned above, it's also a matter of preference.

-To be honest, I think I have the ability to match any type of photo or illustration .
+To be honest, I think he has the ability to match any type of photo or illustration .

-However, since this paper has a wide range of colors (color reproducibility) , it may create too much of an impact when combined with pale-colored photographs or illustrations that emphasize ephemerality.
+However, because this paper has a wide range of colors that can be reproduced (color reproducibility) , it may have too much impact when combined with photographs in pale colors or illustrations that emphasize their ephemeral nature.

-This paper is perfect if you want to create an elegant and luxurious look , so it is especially recommended for those who want to print photos taken to commemorate something, or those who are looking for paper that can be stored for a long time.
-Masu.
+This is the perfect paper if you want to create an elegant and luxurious look , so we especially recommend it for those who want to print photos taken to commemorate something or for those looking for paper that can be stored for a long time.

 This is my personal favorite way to use fine art pearls, so please use it as a reference only.

-Fine Art Pearl, like the Photo Rag from the Hahnemühle series, fully meets expectations in terms of the "tightness of the black color."
+Fine Art Pearl, like Photo Rag, which is part of the Hahnemühle series, will certainly live up to your expectations in terms of the tightness of the black color .

-The black color has a depth that makes you nod your head, just like when you drink a cup of rich coffee.
+The black color has a depth that makes you nod in agreement, like when you drink a rich cup of coffee.

-The deep black expression raises the level of the work itself.
+The deep black color really raises the level of the work itself.

-I think this is something that you won't understand unless you actually print it out and look at it up close, so I'm not sure what the content of the article is, but I'll post it anyway. lol
+I think this is something that you can't really understand unless you actually print it out and look at it up close, so I'm not sure if it's relevant to the article, but I'll post it anyway.

 bonus